bio-agents/bioagents-schema-docs/controlled_vocabularies.rst

 Controlled vocabularies
 =======================
-bioagentsSchema defines 17 controlled vocabularies - as standarised enumerations of terms - for description of technical software aspects (see below).
+bioagents schema defines 17 controlled vocabularies - as standarised enumerations of terms - for description of technical software aspects (see below).

 .. csv-table::
    :header: "Vocabulary", "Description"